Skip to navigation Skip to content

 Conduct a file assessment + Read more ...

-Before completing the assessment, the social worker should conduct a file assessment.
+Before completing the assessment, the social worker should conduct a file assessment to identify any relevant history or known vulnerability or risk issues.
 This should include:

 • Secure Notes